 surface hoar

-Deposition of ice crystals on a surface which occurs when the temperature of the surface is colder than the air above and colder than the frost point of that air.
+of the surface is colder than the air above and colder than the frost point

 A flat-topped iceberg, usually formed by breaking off an ice shelf.